evianescobio/Area-Calculator-Python/README.md

-# Area-Calculator-Python
+# 📐 Area Calculator

-This program can calculate the area of 4 different shapes: Triangle, Square, Rectangle and Circle.
+A simple Python program that calculates the area of basic shapes.
+(Currently in development 🚧)

+## Features (Planned & In Progress)
+- [x] Menu with shape options (Triangle, Rectangle, Square, Circle, Quit)
+- [ ] Input handling for user selection
+- [ ] Functions to calculate areas of each shape
+- [ ] Error handling for invalid inputs